-Graduate Special Student (Non-Degree) applicants will receive an admission decision via email, generally no more than two weeks after submission of the complete application.
+Graduate Special Student (Non-Degree) applicants will receive an admission decision via email.

 Graduate Special Students (Non-Degree) Seeking to Apply to a Full Degree/Certificate Program Graduate Special Students (Non-Degree) who subsequently wish to enroll in a School of Education degree or certificate program must submit a new application and all required supporting materials (see General Admission Policy).
 Prior admission as a Graduate Special Student (Non-Degree) does not guarantee subsequent admission to a School of Education degree or certificate program.
 Any application of credits earned as a Graduate Special Student (Non-Degree) toward a degree or certificate is subject to approval by the program to which the applicant is seeking admission.
 The number of credits earned by a Graduate Special Student (Non-Degree) that may be applied toward a School of Education degree or certificate varies by program, but in no case shall exceed 9 credits.
 Graduate Special Students (Non-Degree) who do not intend to pursue or apply credits toward a degree or certificate program may register for courses totaling more than 9 credits, but in no circumstances can these additional credits be applied toward a School of Education degree or certificate program.

 School of Education Alumni Seeking to Enroll as Graduate Special Students (Non-Degree) Graduate Special Student (Non-Degree) status is well suited for School of Education graduate degree- and certificate-holders who are interested in taking additional courses for personal and professional development, as opposed to pursuing another degree or certificate.
 School of Education alumni may enroll in further courses by completing the online application.
-No additional transcripts or application fees are required for this status.
+Official transcripts submitted as part of a previous application may be applied to the new application.
+If the applicant has attended other schools after completion of a School of Education degree program, official transcripts will be required as part of a new application.